 Parade from Rincón de Loix to Julio Iglesias Arena

 Even though it started raining on half way, the people’s mood stayed exuberant cheered up by the demonstrators of the parade and us on the last truck waving our rainbow flag.
 One of the highlights of the second half of the route was the rainbow crosswalk at Av. de Europa.
 When the parade hit the Av. del Mediterráneo, there was just a short part left before we arrived at the Plaza de SS.
 MM. los Reyes de Espaa with the entrance to the Julio Iglesias arena.
 At the main stage in the arena, the free open air party after the parade was the best completion of the day we could have wished for.

 Our Benidorm Gay Pride Rainbow Carnival Spain 2017

 The Parade in Benidorm was a fantastic and well-organized Gay Pride event, divers, fancy and sometimes really trashy but especially peacefully.
 Although it seemed sometimes, that the people lining up along the parade route had no idea what was happening, the demonstrators and spectators enjoyed themselves while watching the colorful, self-confident crowd.
 During the whole pride week, we felt very safe, loved and accepted, despite the fact, that a lot of tourists turned their head when we walked hand-in-hand through the streets of Benidorm.
 Spain is one of the most LGBTQ+ friendly countries in the world, Benidorm is no exception.
-A special thanks go to Visit Benidorm for making this trip possible.
+A special thanks go to Visit Benidorm and Valencia Region for making this trip possible.
 Nevertheless, our opinion, writings, and photos/videos are our own, as always.

 Karl & Daan